Setting Data Access Permissions on Dimensions

 DAC is used to restrict access to the members Alberta and Lethbridge.

-If you select the Hide hierarchy nodes for users without authorization setting, Alberta and Lethbridge are not shown, and Calgary and Edmonton are moved up to the top hierarchy level:
+If you switch on the Hide Parents setting, Alberta and Lethbridge are not shown, and Calgary and Edmonton are moved up to the top hierarchy level:

 Canada $50 British Columbia $50 Vancouver $40 Kelowna $10 Calgary $20 Edmonton $10

-If you clear the Hide hierarchy nodes for users without authorization setting, Calgary and Edmonton are displayed below their parent member Alberta:
+If you turn off the Hide Parents setting, Calgary and Edmonton are displayed below their parent member Alberta: